 There are many configuration and shapes that can be created.
 A mixture of shallower and deeper tiers can be used to create a more unique profile.
 These examples are just the easiest starting point for explaining prices.
 Please ask if you would like to see sketches of different configuraions.

 Please note: these are starting prices.
 Additional decoration, etc, is priced according to time and materials and charged on top.
 For simple decoration, please assume that the final cost would be approx 30% more than the starting price.
 For more complex cakes, with lots of hand made decoration, this starting price could easily be only 30%-50% of the final price.

-It should be noted that the average, professionally made, cake expenditure for couples in (pre-covid) 2019 was £600+.
-Costs since then have increased by due to increased utilities, fuel, ingredient and consumable costs and shortages, so I would expect that the average spend for 2022 would be approx £780.
+It should be noted that the average cost of a professionally made cake for UK couples in (pre-covid) 2019 was £620, for 2022 it was approx £780.
+Sadly, the cost of making cakes continues to rise due to increased utilities, fuel, ingredient and consumable costs and shortages, so I would expect that the average spend to increase accordingly.

 This does not mean that your cake would come in at this price, it’s just to give you an idea of the average spend.

 Of course, a cake that uses less materials and takes less time (like a buttercream or semi-naked cake with fresh flowers) would come in at a much lower price than a ganached and fondant covered cake with lots of handmade flowers.